URNerD/Trivial-Pursuit/Instructions.md

 and the answers go on the other.

 To make it easy to convert your work into cards, create a repository called Trivial Pursuit on GitHub and enter your questions, answers, and evidence into a file.
-Each line represents one question.
+You are creating a very simple database – each line in the file represents one **record** in the database.
+Each record in the database consists of four **fields**: the category, the question, the answer, and the source.
+There are a couple of ways that this could be setup one would be to use a plain text file, I'll describe doing that below.
+If you use Google Docs you could also create the file in Google's spreadsheet.

+## Creating a plain text file for your questions

-Use a tab character betwen each part.
+Use a tab character between each part.
 Leave a blank line between each "card".

 Each line would look like this: